KBDX

 KBDX (92.7 FM) is a radio station broadcasting a classic hits format.
 Licensed to Blanding, Utah, United States, the station is currently owned by William Boyle, through licensee San Juan Record Inc, and features programming from AP News.

 The station's music programming is classic hits, or a blend of 1970s and 1980s pop hits.
 For public affairs, KBDX carries national reports on the hour, along with weather updates provided by a meteorologist.

 The station operates as a Class C2 FM facility, broadcasting its 600-watt signal from a high-elevation transmitter site on Abajo Peak, just west of Monticello, Utah.
-This location, at an elevation of 11,368 ft, gives the station a wider coverage area, making it audible from areas south ofShiprock, New Mexico, to north of Moab, Utah.
+This location, at an elevation of 11,368 ft, gives the station a wider coverage area, making it audible from areas south of Shiprock, New Mexico, to north of Moab, Utah.